This is a very tasty and juicy recipe, typical of Tuscany and more precisely of Florence area.

 - First of all cut the meat into big pieces of the same size, about 6-8 cm large.
-I used the shank (here in Hungary it’s called “marhalábszár”).
-Peel the cloves of garlic and prepare the peppercorns.
+Then peel the cloves of garlic and prepare the peppercorns.

 - Take your cocotte/pot and place inside the meat (I also put a couple of tablespoons of extra virgin olive oil, but this is optional and not part of the traditional recipes), the cloves of garlic (the whole, don’t squeeze/crush them), the peppercorns, the herbs and add the wine.
 Mix together and let it marinate for at least 30 minutes, better one hour.

-- After this time add the triple tomato concentrate diluted in some warm water, season with some salt (just some, you’ll check better at the end when the sauce has reduced) and place the cocotte over the fire at medium heat until it reaches the boil, then from that moment set the heat at the minimum and let it simmer very slow for at least 3 hours long (but the exact time depends on which cut you used, in how big pieces you cut the meat, which animal, etc., in this case I cooked it for 3 hours and half).
+- After this time add the triple tomato concentrate diluted in some warm water, season with some salt (just some, you’ll check better at the end when the sauce has reduced) and place the cocotte over the fire at medium heat until it reaches the boil, then from that moment set the heat at the minimum and let it simmer very slow for at least 3 hours long (but the exact time depends on which cut you used, in how big pieces you cut the meat, which animal, etc.).
 Keep the cocotte/pot covered, leave just a little small space open, and turn the pieces of meat sometimes: I turned them about every hour, so 3-4 times.
 Before serving the meat remove the herbs and the cloves of garlic.
 Should you see that the liquid gets shorter while cooking you can add some hot water (in my case it was not necessary).